Tahaan/expandable_tree_menu/README.md

 # expandable_tree_menu

-A Tree of Sub-menus that can be expanded/collapsed and each node can recursively contain another tree.
+A Tree of Sub-menus that can be expanded/collapsed, where each node can recursively contain another tree.

 Using the onSelect callback allows the Tree to be used as a menu.